You can help by letting us know if you see a streetlight, illuminated traffic sign or bollard that is not working.

 Where required we will not only be replacing the lighting unit but the column itself.
 We are not planning to move any columns.
 To keep disruption to a minimum, we will fill holes and remove barriers by the end of each day.

-Each column replacement may take between 4-5 hours to remove the old column, install the new and get it connected.
+Each replacement may take between 4-5 hours to remove the old column, install the new one, and get it connected.

 In many areas we may need to suspend parking while works are carried out.
 We ask you to cooperate and keep clear of lighting columns to allow our gangs to work quickly.